uesp/skyedit/ReadMe.txt

 	  to toggle on/off).
 String files are backed up on save just like plugin files.
 	- Perk sections can now be added and deleted.
 	- Edit mod author/description (under the Edit menu).
-	- New editable records: Image Space (IMAD)
+	- New editable records: Camera Shot, Sounds
-	- Added bounds data handling to most records (accessible via batch edit if needed).
+	- Added bounds data handling to most records (only editable via batch edit currently).

 0.041alpha - 4 January 2021
 	- Beta of editable Perks